YSHebron/cs140-project2-multigrep/README.md

 For running tests, please proceed directly to the next section.

 ## **Running Tests**
 This walkthrough will only focus on `multithreaded.c`.
-A test directory `testdir\` in which you could run the multithreaded `grep` is already provided for your convenience.
+A test directory `testdir/` in which you could run the multithreaded `grep` is already provided for your convenience.
 The long file and folder names are used as edge cases (noting that the absolute path to files can only have at most 250 characters).
 Analagous steps can be taken for your own tests on different directories.
-You may also populate `testdir\` or your own directory with your own files (text files are most recommended).
+You may also populate `testdir/` or your own directory with your own files (text files are most recommended).

 To make use of the provided test directory:
 1. Launch `wsl` on a terminal.